growing up in the 1950's

 Growing up is hard to do…

-My family was not happy that I played soccer and particularly my father used to spank me to discourage me from playing and wasting time.
-He used to say that “Pelé is the only one that makes money of soccer”.
-My Italian mom didn’t help me either although I think the beating made me a stronger player and in this matter I was determined to follow my heart.
+My family was not happy that I played soccer, and my father in particular used to spank me to discourage me from “wasting time.”
+He always said, “Pelé is the only one who makes money from soccer.”
+My Italian mom didn’t help much either, although in a strange way I think those beatings made me tougher as a player.
+In that sense, I was determined to follow my heart.

-I used to ride my bike to games, which was huge because it was my father’s old bike and it was heavy and cumbersome and I had to pedal through the metal triangle frame because I was not big enough for that size of bike.
+I used to ride my bike to games, which was a big deal because it was my father’s old bike—heavy, awkward, and way too big for me.
+I had to pedal through the metal triangle frame because my legs weren’t long enough to reach over it.

 You are not like them…